zhangwei03020915/abp/docs/en/tutorials/microservice/part-05.md

 ## Testing the Application Service

 Now, we can test the `OrderAppService` class using the Swagger UI.
 Open the Solution Runner and right-click to `CloudCrm.OrderingService` project and select the *Run* -> *Build & Start* command.
-After the application starts, you can open the Swagger UI by [Browse](../../studio/running-applications.md#monitoring) command.
+After the application starts, you can open the Swagger UI by clicking to the [Browse](../../studio/running-applications.md#monitoring) command:

 ![ordering-service-swagger-ui](images/ordering-service-swagger-ui.png)